Mig-uel/animated-dsa/hash-tables/README.md

 We don't want to overwrite the value already associated with a key.
 What we want to do is to store both values in the same index.

 There are multiple ways to handle collisions, and we will discuss it in the next section.

+## Hash Tables: Collisions

+A collision occurs when two different keys hash to the same index in a hash table.
+There are several ways to handle collisions, but here are the most common ways:

+- **Chaining**: In this method, each index in the hash table contains a linked list of all the keys that hash to that index.
+When a collision occurs, the new key-value pair is simply added to the linked list at that index.
+This method is simple and effective, but it can lead to long linked lists if there are many collisions.
+- **Open Addressing**: In this method, when a collision occurs, the hash table looks for the next available index in the array to store the new key-value pair.
+This method can be more efficient than chaining, but it can lead to clustering, where many keys are stored in a small number of indices.
+- **Double Hashing**: This is a more advanced method of open addressing that uses a second hash function to find the next available index.
+This can help to reduce clustering and improve performance.
+- **Cuckoo Hashing**: This method uses two hash functions and two hash tables.
+When a collision occurs, the existing key is moved to its alternate location in the second hash table.
+This can lead to more complex implementations but can also improve performance.
+- **Robin Hood Hashing**: This method uses a combination of open addressing and chaining.
+When a collision occurs, the new key-value pair is added to the linked list at that index, but the existing key is moved to the next available index.
+This can help to reduce clustering and improve performance.
+- **Separate Chaining**: This method uses a combination of chaining and open addressing.
+When a collision occurs, the new key-value pair is added to the linked list at that index, but the existing key is moved to the next available index.
+This can help to reduce clustering and improve performance.
+- **Linear Probing**: This method uses a linear search to find the next available index in the array.
+This can help to reduce clustering and improve performance, but it can also lead to long search times if there are many collisions.

+We will be implementing the separate chaining method to handle collisions in our hash table.
+This method is simple and effective, and it allows us to store multiple key-value pairs at the same index in the hash table.